 We’ll provide a materials budget and an honorarium appropriate to the project scope.
-Artists will also have access to studio resources as well as our promotional support through social media, email, and other communications and/or events.
+You will also have access to studio resources and promotional support through social media, email, and other communications and/or events.

 What are the required deliverables?

 Submit an artist’s statement, final written statement, and, supported by our team, to record the planning, production, and exhibition in various media.